Monthly Archives: March 2017

-Although I am not a keen viewer nor do I prefer watching films of the science-fiction genre despite the fact that The Lord of the Rings trilogy and Game of Thrones top the list of my favourite film franchises and TV shows.
-One day, my brother suggested watching a film of the same genre and that was The Maze Runner which I never heard before.
-My only piece of knowledge about the film was that Thomas Brodie-Sangster, who plays Jojen Reed in Game of Thrones, was the part of this film.
-That wasn’t enough but somehow I made my mind to watch even without any of its stills or a trailer.
+Although I am not a keen viewer nor do I prefer watching films of the science-fiction genre despite the fact that The Lord of the Rings trilogy and Game of Thrones top the list of my favorite film franchises and TV shows.
+One day, my brother suggested watching a film of the same genre and that was The Maze Runner which I never heard of before.
+My only piece of knowledge about the film was that Thomas Brodie-Sangster, who plays Jojen Reed in Game of Thrones, was part of this film.
+That wasn’t enough but somehow I made up my mind to watch it even without any of its stills or a trailer.

 The last two individuals who arrive at this sorry place are the main characters of the film, Thomas, and Teresa.
-Together they dig the mystery how they ended here and what is the reason behind dropping at this place.
+Together they dig into the mystery of how they ended here and what is the reason behind dropping at this place.
 Later on, they discover the purpose that all the individuals in The Maze are kept on trials to survive this place.

 As a viewer, I found the plot of the film very interesting enough to make my mind to read the book with the same title.
-And when I read, I found a lot of changes but those changes were made in the film for dramatic impact which often happens with almost every book-inspired film.
+And when I read, I found a lot of changes but those changes were made in the film for the dramatic impact which often happens with almost every book-inspired film.

 The book, written by James Dashner, obviously is more open to defining the major characters and the places mentioned.
 What is more of an interest is how the pages are making Thomas build for a certain cause.
 How he is grabbing the attention of everyone in the book is very natural.
 Teresa has a more onscreen appearance in the film as compared to the book as she is in a coma for more than half of the reading since her arrival in The Maze.
 Also, both Thomas and Teresa are telepathic in the book.
 Why not in the film?
 Well, I believe it does make sense.